 Degree-seeking, continuing undergraduate students who have a minimum GPA of 3.0, and who have no "Incomplete" grades on their record, may arrange to spend part or all of their junior year in a study abroad or international exchange program.
-In some cases, students may receive permission to study abroad as a second-semester sophomore or a first-semester senior, with the approval of the International Study Abroad Committee.
+In some cases, students may receive permission to study abroad as a second-semester sophomore or a first-semester senior with the approval of the Academic Standing Committee in consultation with the International Study Abroad Committee.
 Students must be enrolled in classes at Mills the semester prior to participation in international study.

 All deposits required by the study abroad program are the responsibility of the student and should be paid directly to the program.

 Students who wish to participate in an international study program not approved by Mills may request program review by the Study Abroad Committee prior to participating in the program.